 Step 5: Use the While loop to find the sum of individual digits raised to the length of the number.

-Step 6: Use the if-else statement to check if the sum is equal to the actual or not.
-If it is equal, then the user will see the message that the entered number is Armstrong; otherwise, the number is not an Armstrong number.
+Step 6: Use the if-else statement to check if the sum equals the actual.
+If it is equal, the user will see the message that the entered number is Armstrong; otherwise, it is not an Armstrong number.

 num = int(input("Enter the number:")) temp = num sum = 0 power = len(str(num)) while temp > 0: digit = temp % 10 sum = sum + digit ** power temp = temp // 10 if num == sum: print("The entered number is Armstrong number.") else: print("Entered number is not a armstrong number")